NoorHafsa17/phishing-email-analysis/README.md

 To investigate a sample phishing email and highlight common indicators of malicious intent, including:

-- Impersonated sender domains
+- Impersonated sender domains.
-- Mismatched or deceptive URLs
+- Mismatched or deceptive URLs.
-- Email header inconsistencies
+- Email header inconsistencies.
-- Urgent or fear-inducing language
+- Urgent or fear-inducing language.
-- Unprofessional tone and formatting
+- Unprofessional tone and formatting.

 The goal of this project is to enhance email threat detection and documentation skills in the context of real-world cybersecurity challenges.